On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Main Results

 \begin{theorem} Suppose that $s>2m$ and that

-where $p_m$ is as in Proposition \ref{proposition} Then, with probability one,
+where $p_m$ is as in Proposition \ref{proposition}.
+Then, with probability one,

 \end{theorem} The proof is presented in Appendix \ref{AppA}.
-Similar results hold for more general interpolants as long as they are uniformly bounded and consistent when evaluated at the eigenfunctions of graph Laplacians (see Remark \ref{GeneralInterpolants}.)
+Similar results hold for more general interpolation maps as long as they are uniformly controlled and consistent when evaluated at the eigenfunctions of graph Laplacians (see Remark \ref{GeneralInterpolants}).

+\begin{remark} Our results concern the regime where $n \rightarrow \infty$ and $p$ is constant.
+This corresponds to the semi-supervised setting of many more unlabeled data points than labels.
+Our analysis would also allow us to take the double limit $n \rightarrow \infty $ followed by $p \rightarrow \infty$.
+This corresponds to a semi-supervised learning regime where both the number of unlabeled data points and the number of labeled data points grow, but $p$ grows at the slowest rate possible.
+In that regime the limiting posterior concentrates around a single function on $\M$ which would correspond to the true ``regression function".
+It may be possible to establish similar posterior concentration results in the regime where both $n \rightarrow \infty$ and $p=p_n \rightarrow \infty$ go simultaneously to infinity as well as to establish posterior contraction rates.
+We leave such analysis for future work. \end{remark}